Kizoky/Mr_SmileyII/README.md

 Extract the .zip file to the desktop (or anywhere else), then drag the folder over GZDoom.exe (I don't know If this will work on Unix systems)
 _________________________________________________________________

-Please report bugs/suggestions/ideas to me or to authors in Github by creating a new issue Or you can DM me on Discord: Kizoky#0375